Descriptive complexity for neural networks via Boolean networks: Descriptive complexity for general neural networks

-The computation of a general neural network is defined with a given input function $i \colon I \to S$.
-Similar to $\BNL$-programs, an input function $i$ also induces a floating-point string $\bi \in S^{\abs{I}}$, and respectively a floating-point string induces an input function. \textbf{The state of the network at time $t$} is a function $g_{t} \colon V \to S$, which is defined recursively as follows.
-For $t = 0$, we have $g_{0}(v) = i(v)$ for input nodes and $g_{0}(v) = \pi(v)$ for non-input nodes.
-Now, assume we have defined the state at time $t$.
-The state at time $t + 1$ is defined as follows:
+The computation of a general neural network is defined w.r.t. an input function of type $i \colon I \to~\fF$.
+Similar to $\BNL$-programs, an input function $i$ induces a floating-point string $\bi \in \fF^{\abs{I}}$, and respectively, a floating-point string $\bi$ induces an input function $i$.
+The \textbf{state of the network at time $t \in \N$} is a function $g_{t} \colon V \to \fF$, which is defined recursively as follows.
+For $t = 0$, we have $g_{0}(v) = i(v)$ if $v$ is an input node and $g_{0}(v) = \pi(v)$ if $v$ is not an input node.
+Now, assume we have defined the state at time~$t$.
+The state of $v$ at time $t + 1$ is